 Writing is often linked to the class topic in any given term.
 Children are not only taught about grammar, punctuation, text structure, spelling and organisation but also creativity and expression.
 We endeavour to ensure that pupils have extensive opportunities to develop their vocabulary.

 We believe that if we can engage the children they are far more likely to want to write about their learning.
 Therefore, whenever feasible, we ‘bring writing to life’, providing pupils with real-life experiences which they can then relate to in their writing.

-At Musbury Primary School we endeavor to provide a relevant, challenging and enjoyable Mathematics curriculum for all children to ensure that they develop a healthy and enthusiastic attitude towards the subject that will stay with them forever and inspire them to change the world.
+At Musbury Primary School we endeavour to provide a relevant, challenging and enjoyable Mathematics curriculum for all children to ensure that they develop a healthy and enthusiastic attitude towards the subject that will stay with them forever and inspire them to change the world.

 Our aim is to develop our pupils’ enjoyment and interest in Science.
 We encourage the children to effectively communicate scientific ideas using scientific vocabulary.
 We also encourage the children to develop their understanding of key scientific concepts and skills.
 To support this, Science is taught with an emphasis on the children engaging in practical enquiry.

 The science curriculum aims to ensure that all pupils:

 · develop understanding of the nature, processes and methods of science through scientific enquiry and questioning.

 R.E. is taught using the Understanding Christianity program and reflects the fact that the religious traditions in the UK are in the main Christian whilst taking account of the teaching and practices of the other principal religions represented in this country.